 Gavin is based in Melbourne.

-Sarah has over 15 years of leadership and management experience in data and finance across the public and private sectors, including in large education and training providers.
+Sarah Owen is an accomplished operational leader with extensive leadership and management experience in data, finance, and IT across the public and private sectors, including in large VET and Higher Education training providers.

 Darrell has extensive experience in training and development working around the world in industry including mining and services organisations, and for Registered Training Providers (RTOs) as a trade teacher and as a TAFE executive.

 Darrell is a member of a variety of minerals industry advisory groups nationally, is an innovator, and has been awarded for establishing and delivering training and development programs providing excellent outcomes for organisations and learners alike.

 Manager Training Products